VibhuSharma19/RRR_Manipulator/README.md

 ## Contributing

-Pull requests and issues are always welome.
-You can add additional new features bycreating branches and commit chnages.
-Please submit yoyr contribution and report any bugs or issues.
+Pull requests and issues are always welcome.
+You can add additional new features by creating branches and commit changes.
+Please submit your contribution and report any bugs or issues.

 1. Fork the Project